What is Achilles tendon rupture?

 To prevent further damage, you can also immobilise the injured foot using a cast or a walking boot.

-Once the initial swelling and pain subside, physical therapy may be recommended to strengthen the muscles around the injured joint and restore mobility and function.
+Once the initial swelling and pain subside, physical therapy may be recommended to strengthen the muscles around the injured joint to restore mobility and function.

 Exercises to improve flexibility, strength, and coordination are key to preventing further injuries and restoring full use of the joint.

-Over-the-counter pain relief medications, such as ibuprofen or paracetamol, can help manage pain and reduce inflammation.
+Over-the-counter pain relief medications, such as ibuprofen or acetaminophen, can help manage pain and reduce inflammation.

 However, if your condition worsens with persistent swelling and discomfort after non-surgical treatment, you should consult a doctor.
-Request for an appointment with our specialists at Thomson Medical. .
+Request an appointment with our specialists at Thomson Medical.

 Surgical treatments